-Any person interested in volunteering may do so by contacting the volunteer coordinator at the desired school or by calling the School Volunteer Program Office at or .
+Any person interested in volunteering may do so by contacting the volunteer coordinator at the desired school or by calling the School Volunteer Program Office at 904-491-9885 or your local school.
 You will be asked to complete a volunteer application listing your skills, interests, preferred location, grade level and type of volunteer service desired.
 The application includes a background check.